Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     ![Provide project name in the create new project dialog and then select create.](media/devops-project-02.png 'Create New Project Dialog')

 ### Task 2: Import Quickstart code from a GitHub Repo
+In this task you import a repository from GitHub.
+This repo contains mostly of python files and several YAML files.
+The python files will perform the Data Science steps such as training, evaluating and deploying a model.
+The YAML files, are used to setup the pipelines in DevOps and determine which python files to execute in which order.

 1. Within the new project: